Karlo-Hosting/JavaDemoBot/README.md

 9. A window should now open.
 Where you click "Create New Project"

-10. In the next menu select on the left side Maven and click on Procect JDK
+10. In the next menu select on the left side Maven and click on Project JDK

 11. Click Download JDK

 12. Select as Vendor "BellSoft Liberica" and as Version the newest version which starts with "11."

 13. Click Download
+<em>This will set up the development enviorment, we are working with.</em>

 14. When its completly downloaded click "Next" and Select a Name and a Folder where it will be saved.